 - Frosting can also be made ahead of time and stored in the refrigerator in an airtight container.
 Heat in a pot on low on the stovetop, stirring frequently until just warm enough to pour on the cinnamon rolls.

 The baked and frosted apple cinnamon rolls will keep in an airtight container at room temperature for 2-3 days.
-They can be heated up in the microwave for 15-30 seconds to make them warm again.
+Heat the cinnamon rolls up in the microwave for 15-30 seconds to make them warm again.